An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Learning A Predictive State Controlled Model

-It is worth noting that Algorithm \ref{alg:learn} is still an instance of the two stage regression framework described in \cite{hefny:15} and hence it retains its theoretical guarantees; mainly that we can bound the error in estimating the dynamics matrix $\Wsys$ in terms of S1 regression error bounds, assuming that we collect examples from the stationary distribution of some blind policy \footnote{This theoretical guarantee applies to any blind policy.
-However, to obtain low S1 regression errors, a good exploration policy is needed}.
+It is worth noting that Algorithm \ref{alg:learn} is still an instance of the two stage regression framework described in~\citep{hefny:15} and hence retains its theoretical guarantees: mainly that we can bound the error in estimating the dynamics matrix $\Wsys$ in terms of S1 regression error bounds, assuming that we collect examples from the stationary distribution of a blind policy with sufficient exploration.